‘The Young And The Restless’ Spoilers For Wednesday: Sharon Drops A Bombshell On Rey

 Devon (Bryton James) gives Elena (Brytni Sarpy) mixed signals, according to SheKnows Soaps.
 With so much stress after Neil’s (Kristoff St. John) death, Devon is seeing his late wife Hilary (Mishael Morgan).
 The Inquisitr reported that Devon kisses Elena thinking that she’s Hilary, and Elena can tell that something strange is happening since the kiss fells off.

 Despite the weirdness, Devon and Elena continue growing closer as they talk through the situation.
-While their first kiss was something of mistaken identity, that doesn’t mean they won’t have more kisses in the future.
+While their first kiss was sort-of a case of mistaken identity, that doesn’t mean they won’t have more kisses in the future.

 Meanwhile, Sharon (Sharon Case) opens up about her past to Rey (Jordi Vilasuso).
 Rey feels confused by Victor’s (Eric Braeden) request that Sharon help Adam (Mark Grossman) regain his memories.
 There are plenty of things that Sharon’s new boyfriend doesn’t know about her past, so she gets him up to date about the whole Adam thing.